Stripe antiferromagnetism in van der Waals metal HoTe3 decoupled from charge density wave order

-We use symmetry analysis to identify likely magnetic structure models for the AFM-I phase of \HT{}, before comparing these models to unpolarized neutron diffraction data.
-We determine the highest symmetry subgroup of the paramagnetic space group $Cmcm1'$ (maximal magnetic subgroup).
-The analysis is constrained by (i) the $\mathrm{Ho}^{3+}$ ions occupying the $4c$ Wyckoff positions and (ii) the magnetic propagation vector $\boldsymbol{q}_{\mathrm{m1}}=(0.5,0.5,0)$, which restricts the possible symmetries to two candidate mSGs (Fig.~\ref{Fig3}).
-These candidates are distinguished by their magnetic anisotropy: $P_a2_1/m$ enforces an Ising-like magnetic anisotropy with moments aligned along the $c$-axis, whereas $P_c2_1/c$ requires an $XY$-like magnetic anisotropy.
-Polarized neutron scattering uniquely selects $P_a2_1/m$ as the correct mSG, since magnetic reflections with $\boldsymbol{Q}$ in the $hk0$ plane appear exclusively in the NSF channel.
-Consequently, two symmetry-allowed magnetic structures within $P_a2_1/m$ remain, as illustrated in Figs.~\ref{Fig3}(a) and \ref{Fig3}(b).
+We use symmetry analysis to identify the most likely magnetic structure models for the AFM-I phase of \HT{}, before comparing these models to unpolarized neutron diffraction data.
+We determine the highest symmetry subgroup of the paramagnetic space group $Cmcm1'$, i.e., the maximal magnetic subgroup.
+The analysis is constrained by (i) the $\mathrm{Ho}^{3+}$ ions occupying the $4c$ Wyckoff positions and (ii) the magnetic propagation vector $\bm{q}_{\mathrm{m1}}=(0.5,0.5,0)$, which results in two candidate mSGs of high symmetry, where each mSG provides two non-identical magnetic structure models (Fig.~\ref{Fig3}).
+The candidate mSGs differ in their magnetic anisotropy: $P_a2_1/m$ enforces an Ising-like magnetic anisotropy with moments aligned along the $c$-axis, whereas $P_c2_1/c$ requires an XY-like magnetic anisotropy with moments perpendicular to the $c$-axis.
+Polarized neutron scattering uniquely selects $P_a2_1/m$ as the correct mSG, since magnetic reflections with $\bm{Q}$ in the $hk0$ plane appear exclusively in the NSF channel.
+Consequently, two symmetry-allowed structure models within $P_a2_1/m$ remain, as illustrated in Fig.~\ref{Fig3}(a,b).

-To distinguish between these remaining candidates and also to determine the magnetic domain populations, we performed time-of-flight Laue neutron diffraction using the SENJU diffractometer at J-PARC [Fig.~\ref{Fig4}(a)].
-The measured magnetic reflection pattern [Fig.~\ref{Fig4}(b)] exhibits a pronounced suppression of intensity along the $(0k0)$ direction, indicating a quasi-extinction behavior that places a stringent constraint on the magnetic structure factor.
-Considering scattering vectors of the form $\boldsymbol{Q} = (h',k',l) = \boldsymbol{G} + \boldsymbol{q}_{\mathrm{m1}}$, where $\boldsymbol{G}=(h,k,l)$ is a reciprocal lattice vector, and evaluating the structure factor for Model~1 shown in Fig.~\ref{Fig3}(a), as detailed in the Supplemental Material, we calculate that suppressed reflections satisfy
+To distinguish between Model~1 and Model~2 in Fig.~\ref{Fig3}, and also to determine the magnetic domain populations, we performed time-of-flight Laue neutron diffraction using the SENJU diffractometer at J-PARC [Fig.~\ref{Fig4}(a)].
+The detector pattern in phase AFM-I exhibits magnetic superlattice reflections [Fig.~\ref{Fig4}(b)] with a pronounced suppression of intensity along the $(0k0)$ direction.
+This quasi-extinction behavior places a stringent constraint on the magnetic structure factor.
+Taking into account scattering vectors of the form $\bm{Q} = (h',k',l) = \bm{G} + \bm{q}_{\mathrm{m1}}$, where $\bm{G}=(h,k,l)$ is a reciprocal lattice vector, the structure factor for Model~1 shown in Fig.~\ref{Fig3}(a) is evaluated following Supplementary Note~6~\cite{SI}.
+We find that the suppressed reflections satisfy